 “The area covered with sand has never been farmed since, so unlike most archaeologists who are battling to try to recover very small fragments of sites which have been damaged by ploughing and modern farming, here there has been no modern farming.
 So, we have a perfectly preserved ancient landscape underneath the dunes.”

-Nature is doing a lot of the hard work for these archaeologists, yet the question remains as to what to do with it now it is under threat from the very force that exposed it in the first place.
+Nature is doing much of the hard work for these archaeologists, yet the question remains: what should they do with it now that it is under threat from the very force that exposed it in the first place?

 If left open in the environment, it wouldn’t last very long.

-So far, Historic Scotland has taken a laser scan to recreate and make a virtual tour of the sauna passage, to be shown in the Heritage Centre by 2017.
+So far, Historic Scotland has taken a laser scan to recreate the sauna passage and create a virtual tour, to be shown at the Heritage Centre.
 At this time, the prize exhibit here from the Links of Noltland site is the stone carving of ‘The Westray Wife’ or ‘Orkney Venus’ – the earliest form of human representation found in Scotland.
-Hopes are that a dedicated museum will be constructed within five years to put all the artefacts on show.
+It is hoped that a dedicated museum will be constructed to put all the artefacts on display.

 “The aim here is to rescue excavation.
 Only where something is in peril; if it needs human intervention to save it; if it’s going to be destroyed by nature, we will go and dig it.
 If not, we leave it,” Hazel tells us as she ends our introduction at the site’s treasure room, showing us fragments of pots and pendants found here.

 The site will be filled with sand to prevent further damage, although nature will eventually win.
-But at least the site has been excavated so that the people of Westray know of their heritage and that the island’s history will never be buried without its story untold.
+But at least the site has been excavated, so the people of Westray know their heritage and the island’s history will never be buried with its story untold.

 Things to Know

-My visit to Links of Noltland was a part of an organised sightseeing guided tour of the Island of Westray by Westraak.
-I was picked up at the airport and spent the day touring sites including the 16th century Noltland Castle, Noup Head Lighthouse and the Westray Walk (a circular coastal walk above the Noup Cliffs) and the Westray Heritage Centre in the village of Pierowall.
+My visit to Links of Noltland was part of an organised guided sightseeing tour of the Island of Westray by Westraak.
+I was picked up at the airport and spent the day touring sites, including the 16th-century Noltland Castle, Noup Head Lighthouse, the Westray Walk (a circular coastal walk above the Noup Cliffs), and the Westray Heritage Centre in the village of Pierowall.

-The Links of Noltland site was first considered a potential ancient site in the 1800s when winds started revealing sites like Skara Brae.
-At the time, some stone tools were uncovered here, but the sandy blowouts were not big enough to show anything major.
-By 2007, mini excavations revealed a site and the funding was sourced to allow for major excavations commissioned by Heritage Scotland.
+The Links of Noltland site was first considered a potential ancient site in the 1800s, when winds began to reveal sites like Skara Brae.
+At the time, some stone tools were uncovered here, but the sandy blowouts were not large enough to reveal anything significant.
+By 2007, mini-excavations had revealed a site, and funding was secured to allow major excavations to be commissioned by Heritage Scotland.

 Read more about how to visit the Orkney Islands and discover even more of the 10,000-year-old historical legacy of Scotland.